pl3bs/autogrive/README.md

 I just tested this, fresh installed (freaked me out!) my production rig, it was out for a half hour but fully operational after extract.

-Once you have the archive in your root directiony ** cd / run this command
+Once you have the archive in your root directory ( / )

+**verify you are in the root directory and see the tar file**

+cd /
+ls

 tar -xvpjf backup.tar.bz2 --numeric-owner